Tilting train: Advanced Passenger Train

 The train had hydro-dynamic brakes and lightweight articulated bodies, with two power cars in the centre of the train.
 When the prototypes were built, worked and proven, the engineering development team was disbanded and the trains handed over to British Rail's in-house engineering department to build.
 The developing engineers moved on to different fields while British Rail engineered the train into a production model.
 The BR engineers, who had little to no involvement in the development of the train, changed some of the prime and proven engineering aspects.
 For example, they changed the active tilt mechanism to pneumatic, rather than the well-developed and proven hydraulics.

 The trains were introduced in 1981, but almost immediately taken out of service.
 During initial tests, some passengers complained of being nauseous due to the tilting motion.
 Subsequently, it was learned that this could be prevented by reducing the tilt slightly, so that there was still some sensation of cornering.
 The APT-P trains were quietly reintroduced to service in mid-1984 and ran regularly for a year, the teething problems having been corrected.
-The political and managerial will to continue the project by building the projected APT-S production vehicles in numbers, had evaporated under an in-house engineering management who felt slighted and by-passed in a project they did not develop.
-Despite being an eventual success, the project was scrapped by British Rail in 1985, more for political reasons than technical.
+However, under an in-house engineering management who felt slighted and by-passed in a project they had not developed, there was no political or managerial will to continue the project by building the projected APT-S production vehicles in numbers.
+Despite being an eventual success, the project was scrapped by British Rail in 1986, more for political reasons than technical.

-Much of the technology developed for the power cars was subsequently used in the InterCity 225 Class 91 locomotives and Mark 4 carriages which were designed to be retrofitted with tilting eqioment, which run on the East Coast Main Line route from London to Leeds and Edinburgh.
+Much of the technology developed for the power cars was subsequently used in the InterCity 225 Class 91 locomotives and Mark 4 carriages which were designed to be retrofitted with tilting equipment, which run on the East Coast Main Line route from London to Leeds and Edinburgh.